 Public project consultations were initiated in 2010 and the JV received the development consent for the East Anglia ONE project from the Department of Energy and Climate Change (DECC) in June 2014.

 The JV is currently advancing the development of the 1,200MW East Anglia THREE and the 1,200MW East Anglia FOUR wind farms.
 The East Anglia ONE is being solely developed by ScottishPower Renewables, which became a subsidiary of Iberdrola Renovables as a result of the acquisition of Vattenfall’s 50% share in the project in March 2015.

-ScottishPower Renewables has a planning consent for up to 1,200MW in the East Anglia ONE project.
-The development of the full project will be, however, subject to securing further capacity in future contract for difference (CfD) auctions, a platform through which renewable power projects receive financial support for the power they produce.
+ScottishPower Renewables has planning consent for up to 1,200MW in the East Anglia ONE project.
+The development of the full project will, however, be subject to securing further capacity in a future contract for difference (CfD) auctions, a platform through which renewable power projects receive financial support for the power they produce.